Autostronomy/AstroPhot/CONTRIBUTING.md

 ## Setup

 To begin working on the development of AutoPhot, you will need to install the developer version of the code.
-Instead of simply using `pip install autoprof` you will instead fork and clone the main branch.
+Instead of simply using `pip install autophot` you will instead fork and clone the main branch.
 Follow the instructions [at this link](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to fork AutoPhot, once this is done you will have a version of the code that you can modify freely.
 Next clone the forked repo to your machine, if you are unfamiliar with this process, the instructions are also in the fork-a-repo link.
 Once you have cloned to a suitable location, cd into the root folder and run `pip install -e .` this tells pip to install AutoPhot in an editable format.
-Any changes you make to the AutoPhot code base will be reflected the next time you use `import autoprof as ap` or however you interact with the code.
+Any changes you make to the AutoPhot code base will be reflected the next time you use `import autophot as ap` or however you interact with the code.

 ## Main Workflow